Spill It: Everglow Show Us Their On-The-Go Essentials

 Sihyeon

 Before joining Everglow, the group’s lead vocalist made a name for herself as a contestant on two seasons of Produce — best described as Korea’s version of Making The Band or America’s Got Talent.
 She’s also envied for her healthy skin, for which she credits her newfound love of greens.
 “Honestly, I never really liked vegetables, but recently I've been drinking a lot of tea and eating a lot of salads, and I've noticed that my face has become a lot brighter,” says Sihyeon.
-She also makes sure to have her favorite skincare products in travel-size (she buys mini containers and fills them herself) her bag for easy access.
+She also makes sure to have her favorite skincare products in travel-size (she buys mini containers and fills them herself) in her bag for easy access.
 "I have really dry skin, so I have to repetitively spray my face with mist throughout the day — maybe 10 times if I don’t have makeup on — or else my skin gets really red and puffed up,” she says.
 When she’s traveling or resting, her airpods are a total necessity.
 These days, she says she’ll put up her hair in a high ponytail and put on something like Anne-Marie's "Birthday."
 “I love Anne-Marie for her lyrics,” she says.
 “She's always championing self-love.”

 Mia

-Even though Mia, the group’s 19-year-old main dancer, can command stages all over the world, she’s a bit of a homebody.
+Even though Mia, the group’s 20-year-old main dancer, can command stages all over the world, she’s a bit of a homebody.
 “When I'm going back and forth from place to place I miss my bed,” Mia says.
 “When I first get to a hotel room, the first thing I do is go check the cushiness of the mattress and the pillows.”
-But when she is on-the-go between shows, her purse is stocked with the kinds of things that keep a dancer safe and sane.
+But when she is on-the-go between shows, her purse is stocked with the kinds of things that keep a performer safe and sane.
 “My legs puff up really easily and get kind of numb, so no matter where we are, I’ll put on these compression stockings,” she says.
 “My left knee and right ankle also tend to get sore, so I have these braces on hand.
 I also always have my headphones within easy reach.
 I get really hyper and overstimulated before going onstage, so I like listening to calming music.”

 Advertisement